 Hello and welcome to the Feast for the Soul.
 You may be wondering what this is all about.
-My name is Sarah McLean and as director of the Feast for the Soul, I am excited to take you on this journey with me and thousands of others in our community.
+My name is Sarah McLean and as director of the Feast for the Soul, I am excited to take you on this journey with me and thousands of others who observe the Feast each year.

-By signing up to participate, you are joining a growing global community of more than 20,000 individuals committed to sustaining a daily spiritual practice.
+By signing up to participate, you are joining a growing global community of more than 20,000 individuals committed to sustaining a daily spiritual practice during the Feast.

 Here’s to peace,